-Copper and brass have been used through the ages to make many items; due to the low melting point and the ability to remain soft enough to turn into roof tiles, containers and useful household things like plumbing pipes these metals are not only durable, they look good too.
+Copper and brass have been used through the ages to make many items; due to the low melting point and the ability of this easily worked metal to remain soft enough to turn into roof tiles, containers and useful household things like plumbing pipes.

 There are many older buildings and statues that today show the weathering and age that there is no way of faking.